Explore the map

 - World Cities includes more than 2,500 cities.

 Unless you've made changes, the World Countries (Generalized) is the only layer visible on the map.
 The other layers are currently turned off.
-The layer visibility button indicates if a layer is visible on the map.
+The Visibility button indicates if a layer is visible on the map.

 - On the Contents toolbar, click Basemap.

-The basemap layer, Terrain with Labels, provides background geographical context for the layers.
+The current basemap, Terrain with Labels, provides background geographical context for the layers.

-- Click Layers and click the visibility button World Cities to turn it on.
+- Click Layers.
+Next to World Cities, click the Visibility button to turn the layer on.

 Dots appear on the map which represent the world's major cities.